 How do you grow wiser with age?

 To understand how you will need to understand what happens to your body throughout the day.
+Once you understand how the brain functions through the day and night, the benefit or role of sleep will become crystal clear.

 Throughout the day your body captures information using your senses.
 At every instant, your body receives some form of information or the other.
 It can be: